Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will Freedom Debt Relief Affect Your Credit Score?

-Enrolling in a debt settlement program like Freedom Debt Relief can impact your credit score in several ways.
-Here are the key factors to consider:
+Enrolling in a debt settlement program like Freedom Debt Relief can have significant, and often negative, short-term effects on your credit score.
+Here are a few key factors to consider before making a decision.

 How You Can Avoid Freedom Debt Relief Affecting Your Credit Score